Shire of Herberton: History

-Tinaroo Division was created on 3 September 1881 under the Divisional Boards Act 1879, and was responsible for a large area which included Herberton.
-On 15 September 1888, the Borough of Herberton was established to manage the affairs of the town of Herberton.
-On 11 May 1895, the borough was abolished and the entire Herberton region separated from Tinaroo to become the Herberton Division.
-With the passage of the Local Authorities Act 1902, Herberton Division became the Shire of Herberton on 31 March 1903.
+Tinaroo Division was created on 3 September 1881 under the Divisional Boards Act 1879 by amalgamating parts of Cairns, Hinchinbrook and Woothakata Divisions.
+It was responsible for a large area which included Herberton.
+On 15 September 1888, the Borough of Herberton was established to manage the affairs of the town of Herberton by excising part of Tinaroo Division.
+On 11 May 1895, the borough was amalgamated with the part of the Tinaroo Division around Herberton to create the Herberton Division.
+With the passage of the Local Authorities Act 1902, the Herberton Division became the Shire of Herberton on 31 March 1903.

 On 15 March 2008, under the Local Government (Reform Implementation) Act 2007 passed by the Parliament of Queensland on 10 August 2007, the Shire of Herberton merged with the Shires of Atherton, Eacham and Mareeba to form the Tablelands Region.

 Towns and localities

 The Shire of Herberton included the following settlements: